-"It’s awful tough on the kid,” said OSU coach Kurt Budke.
 "I’ll just say that.
 I don’t know what purpose that serves, to have her sitting in the stands.
 I think there might be some things that need to be reviewed on the whole situation.”

 That’s as close as Budke’s come to publicly criticizing the NCAA.
 And he’s just happy it’s in the past.
 Happy the Cowgirls survived without Riley and happy Riley survived without the Cowgirls.